eugenesvk/homebrew-oculante/README.md

 # Homewbrew Cask: [oculante](https://github.com/woelper/oculante)

-A minimalistic crossplatform image viewer written in Rust
+A minimalistic cross-platform image viewer written in Rust

 ## How do I install this cask?